 Source: LOGO.com

-Analyzing your target audience and competitors is essential when creating a brand aesthetic.
-Understanding your target audience’s interests and preferences will help you identify visuals that will grab their attention and speak directly to them.
+Analyzing your target audience and competitor is essential when creating a brand aesthetic.
+Understanding your target audience's interests and preferences will help you identify visuals that will grab their attention and speak directly to them.
 You should also consider how your brand can stand out from the competition by using distinct visuals that are unique to your brand.

 Source: StellaPop